kubestellar/kubestellar/docs/content/direct/architecture.md

 3. A worker pulls a key from the work queue, and then does the following processing:

-    -  Uses the GVK key to get the reference to the lister for the object
+    -  Uses the GVR key to get the reference to the lister for the object
     -  Gets the object from the lister cache using the NamespacedName of the object.